1xuan/iblog/Python/2022-04-26-Unicode And Bytes.md

 # Unicode And Bytes

 > Humans speak text.
-Computer speak bytes.
+Computers speak bytes.

 This article mainly focus on encoding of Python3, invovling Python2.
 Due to encoding is a huge subject, I can't dive deeply into everything about encoding, just try around Python as possible as I can.